 The SEND Department has excellent links with external agencies to support pupils at May Park Primary.
 We liaise closely with local services providing Educational Psychology, Occupational Therapists, Speech and Language teams and Health professionals.

 May Park Primary commission Child Psychotherapy service The Bridge Foundation to work with families and parents.
 We also have two LSAs trained as ELSAs (Emotional Literacy Support Assistants) who receive regular supervision from the Educational Psychologists at Bristol City Council.

 For more information please contact the SENDCo, Ms Samantha Williams (above): email@example.com

-The SEND Information Report can be found in our SEND Policy on our Policies page.
+Excalibur Academy Trust SEND policy can be found on our Policies page.

 We work closely with several nurseries to ensure successful and appropriate transitions for pupils and their parents including sharing information about individual needs.
 For in-year transitions to other schools and for Year 6 pupils moving to secondary, we ensure relevant information is shared so that pupils are successful and appropriately supported at their new setting.